-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

 - Talk: 1.5 hour w/ Cellular

-- Audio: 10 hours w/ Bluetooth, 7 hours streaming playlist with LTE
+- Audio: Up to 11 hours playback from Apple Watch storage, up to 8 hours streaming playlist with LTE

+- Workout: 11 hours indoor workout, 7 hours outdoor workout with GPS, 6 hours outdoor workout with GPS and LTE

-The Apple Watch SE has a remarkably good battery life for being of the low-cost variety.
+The Apple Watch SE has a remarkably good battery life despite being low-cost.
 That's probably because the Apple Watch SE is supposedly an Apple Watch Series 5 without the ECG monitor.

 - Audio: 10 hours from onboard storage, 7 hours streaming playlist with LTE